HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 - Avatars are a bit bigger

 **CREDITS**
-- Script coded by -MM- and tested in Mozilla Firefox (Desktop), Google Chrome (Desktop & Android)
+- Script coded by -MM- and tested with club mates "Hērōēs Prāvī Forī [EN]"
+- Compatible with Mozilla Firefox (Desktop), Google Chrome (Desktop & Android), Opera (Desktop)